ECO Open Government Survey

-We expect to process the replies and have the results of this research available for input into the Open Government Action Plan and for public reference during September 2016.
-To meet this timetable, we need survey responses by 25 July 2016.
+We expect to process the replies and have the results of this research available for input into the Government's Open Government Action Plan and for public reference during September 2016.
+To meet this timetable the survey closed on 25 July 2016.

 Who is involved?